-LaFleur is director of computer-assisted reporting for ProPublica, a nonprofit news organization that produces journalism in the public interest.
-She is based in New York City.
+Before joining CIR, LaFleur was director of computer-assisted reporting for ProPublica, a nonprofit news organization based in New York City.

 LaFleur has held similar positions at The Dallas Morning News, the San Jose (Calif.)
 Mercury News and the St. Louis Post-Dispatch.
 She is co-author of a book on computer-assisted reporting and has won awards for her coverage of disability, legal and open-government issues.

 Tim McGuire is the Frank Russell Chair for the business of journalism at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 He teaches courses on ethics and on the business and future of journalism.
 He is a frequent commentator on the challenges facing news media, ethics and problem-solving in media.